Dedicated Customer Support

 • Pressure on the Abdomen: Tight clothing or pressure on the baby's abdomen, such as from tight diapers or being placed in car seats for extended periods, can increase abdominal pressure and contribute to reflux.

-• Laying Down Too Soon After Feeding: Putting a baby down to sleep too soon after feeding can increase the likelihood of reflux, as the baby's stomach is still full, and gravity is not assisting in keeping stomach contents down.
+• Lying Down Too Soon After Feeding: Putting a baby down to sleep too soon after feeding can increase the likelihood of reflux, as the baby's stomach is still full and gravity is not helping keep stomach contents down.

 • Premature Birth: Premature infants may be more prone to reflux due to their underdeveloped digestive systems and LES function.